marshreddy/GoodVibes/README.md

 ## C. Invoke the Alexa skill and intent

-In amazon developer console, create new custom skill and add the happy sat.json file via the JSON editor.
+In amazon developer console, create new custom skill and add the "happy sat.json" file via the JSON editor.

 Happy sat is compatible with the following alexa prompts: